omeka/classic-enduser/docs/Plugins/PBCore.md

 In addition to the item metadata, PBCore offers instantiation metadata fields for the item files.
 Instantiation metadata can only be added if there is a file uploaded to the Omeka system.
 For files that exceed the size of the web interface upload limit, or to add many files at once, users can install and make use of the [Dropbox plugin](Dropbox.md).

 [YouTube Import](https://omeka.org/classic/plugins/YouTubeImport/) and [Vimeo Import](https://omeka.org/classic/plugins/VimeoImport/) plugins create an embed of the video file without actually importing the file.
 The importers spoof the creation of a file so that you can add instantiation metadata to the import.
+(Note, when using these importers you will want to copy any 'Title' and 'Creator' data into the PBCore fields to preserve that information because the plugin is designed so that the PBCore information **overwrites the DC metadata for those fields**.)

 To access the instantiation fields, first add your file to the item and save.
 Once your file is attached to an item, you can edit the file metadata by clicking on "Files" from the top item menu and then "Edit" to the right of the desired file.
 Additionally, if you are returning to add instantiation metadata to an item with attached files, the links to the file metadata appear in the right hand detail column of each item page.